mel-project/docs.melproject.org/concepts/consensus.md

 - Mel uses a _fixed-term proof of stake_ to decide consensus participants, known as **stakers**.
 Stakers must stake SYM, a special PoS token, for integer multiples of 200,000-block (~70-day) **epochs**, and changes in the effective list of stakers only happen on epoch boundaries.
 - Each block is decided by a Byzantine fault-tolerant (BFT) consensus algorithm that eventually produces a **consensus proof** --- signatures from stakers owning at least 2/3 of the staked SYM.
 This produces _immediate finality_, meaning the block can never be reverted, and Mel can never have "block reorgs".
 Interestingly, the exact consensus algorithm used is not part of the core protocol rules and anything can be used as long as it produces consensus proofs of the right format; the current implementation, however, uses Streamlette, an extremely simple consensus derived from Streamlet.
 - The **consensus game** --- the cryptoeconomic mechanism incentivizing consensus correctness --- generally trades off other properties (like capital efficiency) for robust long-term economic security.
-The "carrot" of a _collusion-resistant fee economy_ allows stakers to extract value primarily through "benign collusion" on fees rather than block rewards or misbehavior.
+The "carrot" of a _collusion-tolerant fee economy_ allows stakers to extract value primarily through "benign collusion" on fees rather than block rewards or misbehavior.
 Strict **slashing**, including a catastrophic form known as "nuking", act as unusually powerful "sticks" against staker misbehavior.

 ## Staking and epochs